Wellesley College Library Collection Development Policy

 While the general collection development policies and guiding principles apply to the Special Collections of the College, there are certain areas of focus for building and maintaining them.

 Rare Books: Early editions in the history of science and medicine, history of ideas, philosophy, images of classical antiquity, humanist thought and related political and religious suppression, German Reformation pamphlets and popular propaganda in woodcut or other graphic arts, travel and exploration, American history with special emphasis on pre-1800 colonial imprints and newspapers, 19th century abolitionist movements, slave trade and emancipation materials to support Elbert Collection.
 With current emphasis on Book Studies in the curriculum, print or manuscript materials from the early modern period that document the book as material and cultural object--- e.g., owners’ marks, binders’ waste, national style or other unique attributes, are sought.
 Textbooks, partial sets, publishers’ series, post-1800 Bibles and sermons, personal archives and papers are not usually acquired.

 Book Arts: Contemporary and retrospective fine press, limited editions, and unique artists’ books in all media.
 Must have significant content relating to rare books and poetry collection, relevant content on cultural, political, and social themes, documentation of historical and present world affairs, high quality of craft and synthesis of materials and structure.
-Growing emphasis on European artists, world languages and cultures, comparative literature, women’s studies, and visual typography.
+Growing emphasis on international artists, world languages and cultures, comparative literature, women’s studies, and visual typography.
 Generally not acquired are blank books, decorated books, designer bindings, deluxe editions, pop-up books, or sculptural book-objects requiring gallery or wall display.
 Secondary sources, such as reference and technical works to support Book Arts Lab and Book Studies are acquired as needed.